google/mono_repo.dart/mono_repo/README.md

 Historically, package:mono_repo and Dependabot couldn't be used together - they both wanted to maintain your GitHub workflow file.
-We've adopted mono_repo so that you can now use both it and Dependabot on your repo.
+We've adopted mono_repo so that you can now use both it and Dependabot in your repo.

 When generating your workflow configuration (`mono_repo generate`) mono_repo will write out its current default action versions into the workflow file.
-If however it sees that the repo has a Dependabot configuration - has a file named `.github/dependabot.yaml` in the repo - mono_repo will instead parse that file, read out the current action versions, and use those versions when generating the workflow file.
+If however it sees that the repo has a Dependabot configuration - has a file named `.github/dependabot.yaml` in the repo - mono_repo will instead parse the workflow file, read out the current action versions, and use those versions when re-generating the file.
 This lets mono_repo manage the overall structure of the file, while allowing Dependabot to independently move various action versions forward as necessary.